hpshelton/hpshelton.github.io/_posts/2015-05-23-hope-has-two-beautiful-daughters-their-names-are.md

 - hope
 - anger
 - courage
-- <p>st. augustine</p>
 ---
 <blockquote>Hope has two beautiful daughters.
-Their names are anger and courage; anger at the way things are, and courage to see that they do not remain the way they are</blockquote>
+Their names are anger and courage; anger at the way things are, and courage to see that they do not remain the way they are.</blockquote>

  — <p>St. Augustine</p>